ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ### Signature Algorithms Supported

+This is a JSON list of digital signature algorithms supported by a gateway.
+Each entry in the list should either an Algorithm Name value registered in the IANA "JSON Web Signature and Encryption Algorithms" registry established by {{JWA}} or be a value that contains a Collision-Resistant Name.

-This is the list of digital signature algorithm supported by a gateway, with the base default being the NIST ECDSA signature algorithm with the P-256 curve and the SHA-256 hash function.
+All implementations MUST support a common default of "ES256", which is the ECDSA signature algorithm with the P-256 curve and the SHA-256 hash function.

-### Lock assertion Claim and Format
+### Lock assertion Claim Format
 This is the format of the claim regarding the state of the asset in the origin network.

 The claim is network-dependent in the sense that different asset networks or systems may utilize a different asset locking (disablement) mechanism.

 The sender gateway provides the choice of the format to the receiver gateway.
 Mechanisms to establish this value between the sender and receiver gateways may be utilized prior commencing the SAT protocol.
-However, these are out of scope.
+Specifically, these are expected to be negated prior to the establishment of the SAT protocol and are out of scope for this document.

+### Lock assertion Claim

+The actual encoded JSON string representation of the claim using the format as specified by the corresponding Lock assertion Claim Format.

 ## Negotiation of Security Protocols and Parameters